Palats/mapshot/README.md

 ## Serving the generated content

-The mod itself does not provide any facility to serve the content.
-You must make the content available through a standard http server.
-All the content is static, so any http file server can do the trick.
-For example, if you go in `script-output/mapshot/<name>`, you can run a simple server using Python:
+The CLI can be used to serve the mapshots:

 ```
-python3 -m http.server 8080
+./mapshot serve
 ```

+By default, it serves on port 8080 - thus accessible at http://localhost:8080 if it is running on your local machine.
+It serves all the mapshots available in the `script-output` directory of Factorio.
+It provides a very basic list of available mapshots and refreshes this list every few seconds.

-You can also upload the result on your favorite web file hosting.
+The generated content is made of static files.
+This means you can also serve the content through any HTTP server (e.g., `python3 -m http.server 8080` from the `script-output` directory) or your favorite web file hosting.

 ## Development